daizutabi/ivory/docs/tutorial/core.md

 ## Run

-After setting up an `Experiment` instance, you can create runs with various parameter.
+After setting up an `Experiment` instance, you can create runs with various parameters.
+Ivory provides several way to configure them as below.

-**Default parameters**
+### Default parameters

 Calling without arguments creates a run with default parameters.